 Provider Selection Regime frequently asked questions

-The Provider Selection Regime (PSR) is a new set of rules for procuring health care services in England.
+The Provider Selection Regime (PSR) set of rules for procuring health care services in England.
 It is set out in the Health Care Services (Provider Selection Regime) Regulations 2023 (the regulations).
 The regulations are accompanied by statutory guidance (the guidance) to which relevant authorities must have regard.

 The Provider Selection Regime came into effect on Monday 1 January 2024.